jsohan/Darknet-Analysis-Network-Security-/README.md

 2. Download the [pcap file](https://drive.google.com/open?id=1jWuCKoDL5kHzjsJhS9TyHVh4abY_fflo "Google Drive") (contailing 2 million data packets) we will be using.
 3. Place this pcap file within the “Network” folder.

     - If using your own pcap file, remember to format the file  as libcap.
-You can do this by using editcap -F in comand line.
+You can do this by using "editcap -F" in comand line.
 This comes with wireshark.

 4. Open the project, build and run it.

+# UI
+After the file is uploaded you are able to view all suspect probs, query the suspect list for a spcefic IP address, or query for a specific prob type